evefancom/evefan/README.md

-# Evefan Worker
+# Evefan

-Evefan Worker is a Cloudflare Worker designed to handle event fan-out operations efficiently.
-It leverages various Cloudflare features to ensure high performance, reliability, and scalability.
+Evefan enables developers to privately capture, transform and deliver customer events at any scale.

+Evefan is open source and self-hosted on Cloudflare workers.
+It can be configured either via Evefan Console or using Wrangler.
+The quick start guide focuses on console configuring as recommended for most people, but you can see alternative configuration options here.

+## Getting Started
+You can review our official docs for our quick start steps: https://docs.evefan.com

 ## High-Level Architecture

-The Evefan Worker consists of several key components:
+Evefan consists of several key components:

 1. Worker Router
 2. Durable Objects for Batching and Error Tracking